distributive/Sahasrara/docs/Roll.md

 - mod (two integers, second /= 0) - get the modulo of two integers
 - neg (integer) - the negation of an integer
 - sum (list) - the summation of all values in a list
+- length (list) - the length of the list
+- index (integer (within list bounds), list) - get the item at a given index in the list, 0 indexed

 ### Returns a List
 - drop (integer, list) - drop the first `n` values from a list, where `n` is the integer given